-Deaths that are under investigation when data collection begins should be indicated by selecting "Unavailable, investigation pending" option under Question 9: "Please indicate the manner of death."
-Updates must be provided to PGR at the conclusion of a DICRA death investigation if this option is selected.
-To update an incident, submit a completed revised form to pgr@isp.idaho.gov.
+Deaths that are under investigation when data collection begins should be indicated by selecting "Unavailable, investigation pending" option under "Manner of Death".
+Updates must be provided to PGR at the conclusion of a DCRA death investigation if this option is selected.
+To update an incident, log into ISP Web Forms and select the incident that needs to be updated (see page 2 of these FAQs for additional instructions).